 Find the lowest price

 If you’re trying to find the lowest price on a particular product, price-comparison sites make it easy.
 When you search for an item on these sites, they produce lists of the retailers offering the product, prices, shipping costs, and seller information and ratings.
-It's tough to beat Amazon.com for price comparisons.
-For most of the items we recently searched for, Amazon turned up the longest lists of results and the lowest prices.
-However, other price-comparison sites worth visiting include PriceGrabber.com and Google Product Search, which has a local shopping option to help you find products at stores near you.
+PriceGrabber.com and Google Shopping are both good sites for comparing prices.

 Shop with cyber-coupons